home-assistant/addons/deconz/README.md

 **_You must perform these steps or your Light, Group names and other data will be lost!_**

-However, your ZigBee devices will remain paired to your ConBee or RaspBee hardware.
+However, your ZigBee devices will still paired to your ConBee or RaspBee hardware.

 ## Accessing the deCONZ application and viewing the mesh via VNC